 The Thrift Savings Plan is a retirement plan that is offered by the government to members of the uniformed services and their beneficiaries.
 As outlined on the official TSP website, it is “a contribution plan, meaning that the retirement income you receive from your TSP account will depend on how much money you put into your account during your working years and the earnings accumulated over time.”
-TSP accounts have very low administrative and investment costs, and account contributions are matched up to 4 percent.
+TSP accounts have very low administrative and investment costs, and account contributions are matched up to 5%.

 2. Restaurant Discounts

-Several restaurant chains offer discounts to military members, including Wendy’s, which gives exclusive year-round discounts on burgers, chicken sandwiches and more classic menu items to veteran and military families through its WendyMail program.
+Several restaurant chains offer discounts to military members, including Wendy’s, which gives exclusive year-round discounts to veteran and military families through its WendyMail program.

 3. Special Savings on Cars

 4. No Down Payment for Mortgages

 Service members, veterans and eligible surviving spouses can apply for a VA home loan, which does not require a down payment as long as the sales price doesn’t exceed the appraised value.
 These loans are available through private lenders and come with additional financial benefits when compared with traditional mortgages.

-“VA rate pricing is very competitive, allows for as little as no money down if purchasing a home within VA county loan limits, and no private mortgage insurance considerations if putting less than 20 percent down,” said Military Spouse and Loan Officer at NBKC Bank Amy Stuhr Paterson.
+“VA rate pricing is very competitive, allows for as little as no money down if purchasing a home within VA county loan limits, and no private mortgage insurance considerations if putting less than 20% down,” said Amy Stuhr Paterson, a military spouse and a loan officer at NBKC Bank.

 5. Discounts on Clothes and Shoes

 Military members can save money on clothes when they shop at certain retailers.
-For example, Champion and Hanes offer up to 20 percent off to members of the military community.
+For example, Champion offers an additional 10% off to members of the military community.